reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 }
 ```

 Spring wraps the listener with `FilteringMessageListenerAdapter`.
-It takes an implementation of `RecordFilterStrategy` in which we implement the filter method and the records which won't match get discarded before reaching the listener.
+It takes an implementation of `RecordFilterStrategy` in which we implement the filter method. **Matching records will be discarded before reaching the listener**.

 In the above example, we have added a filter to discard the records which contain the word "ignored".

 ### Reply using `@SendTo`

-Spring allows to send method's return value to specified destination with `@SendTo`.
+Spring allows to send a method's return value to specified destination with `@SendTo`.

 ```java
 @KafkaListener(topics = "reflectoring-others")